Table of Contents

 - After the orthodontist has removed your braces, he will provide you with a retainer.
 It is custom-designed for each patient according to their mouth’s structure and teeth placement.
 It helps prevent your teeth from moving back to their original positions.
 If you don’t wear the retainer, you risk reversing the change caused by braces.

 To conclude, getting braces is a costly procedure.
-Therefore, it is in your best interest to get it done by a certified professional orthodontist.
-One such professional dental center is Icon Dental Center.
-Their offices are located at two convenient places: Everett and Seattle.
-They have a team of qualified orthodontists with years of experience and hundreds of positive testimonies.
+Therefore, it is in your best interest to get it done by a certified and professional orthodontist.
+We have a team of top orthodontics at Icon Dental Center, and we offer orthodontics services in Everett and Seattle.